techiesusheel/new-game/README.md

 # new-game
-this is my first git repository.susheel
+this is my first git repository.susheel kumar